kubeedge/ianvs/docs/guides/how-to-install-ianvs.md

 # How to install Ianvs

-It is recommended to use Ianvs on Linux machine.
-But for quick algorith development, windows is also planed to support, to reduce the configuration cost of development environment.
+It is recommended to use Ianvs on a Linux machine.
+But for quick algorithm development, the Windows platform is also planned to support, to reduce the configuration cost of the development environment.

 This guide covers how to install Ianvs on a Linux environment.

 ## Prerequisites
-- One machine is all you need, i.e., a laptop or a virtual machine is sufficient and cluster is not necessary
+- One machine is all you need, i.e., a laptop or a virtual machine is sufficient and a cluster is not necessary
 - 2 CPUs or more
 - 4GB+ free memory, depends on algorithm and simulation setting
 - 10GB+ free disk space
-- Internet connection for github and pip, etc
+- Internet connection for GitHub and pip, etc
 - Python 3.6+ installed

 you can check the python version by the following command:
 ```
 python -V
 ```
-after doing that, the output will be like this, that means your version fits the bill.
+after doing that, the output will be like this, which means your version fits the bill.
 ```
 Python 3.6.9
 ```